GloPID-R 2017 General Assembly, Seoul

 Since its inception, GloPID-R has mobilized to respond to infectious diseases such as the Zika virus, yellow fever and MERS.
 The meeting’s goal will be to discuss the lessons learned from these outbreaks and use that information as the platform to decide on future activities.

 Line Matthiessen, GloPID-R Chair from the European Commission will preside over the meeting and will present on the findings from the “GloPID-R Zika Virus Research Workshop,” which took place in Sao Paulo, Brazil from November 30 – December 2, 2016.
 This unprecedented Zika workshop assembled scientists, whose research was funded by GloPID-R members, to facilitate knowledge exchange and data sharing.

 At this year’s General Assembly, the members will be presented the final GloPID-R Response Plan and will vote to approve it.
 The Response Plan’s goal is to facilitate a prompt and coordinated response by funders.
 It includes a plan for the rapid identification of research needs as well as clarity on what the triggers should be.

-Notable presentations and presenters include:
+Notable presentations and presenters: